MelanieLinares/portfolio-new/site/content/post/new-decreasing-the-bounce-rate-of-stay-onlines-website-through-a-responsive-redesign.md

   easy sell to management.
 Data-driven design through analytics was needed to get the pitch approved.

-  **The starting rate:**

-  👎 about 85% of mobile users leave

-  **The goal:**

-  👌 fewer than 50% of mobile users leave

-  (note: mobile was defined as less than 1024px screen size during the design sprint)
 typed_list:
   - type: fullwidth
     background: Blank